chrome-extension/rarbgMulti/README.md

+## Note:  Archived since rarbg is blocking it and I have no time to maintain it.
 # rarbgMulti
 A helper tool for rarbg.to torrents download website

-A Chrome extension works on rarbg.to, can also be used as Firefox extension since Firefox V58
+A Chrome extension works on rarbg.to, can also be used as Firefox extension since Firefox